wang-q/withncbi/pop/README.md

     The whole `pop/` and much of `util/` scripts are for Eukaryotes.
 For small genomes of bacteria and archea, check `taxon/bac_prepare.pl`.

+* Your command lines executed and the results are wired.

+    Be sure you aren't in Windows.

+    Or send what you want to me and let me do the job.